yadvirkaur/myquiz/README.md

 ```
 npx prettier --write .
 eslint .
+eslint . --fix
 ```

-This command will format all files in the project using Prettier and then run Eslint to check for any linting errors.
+This command will format all files in the project using Prettier, then run Eslint to check for any linting errors and then --fix will automatically fix some of the linting errors for you.

 8. Merge Prettier configurations
    If you want to merge and override any config set with .prettierrc files, use the following option in your .eslintrc.json file: